Loading...

 Szostak Design

 He also teaches.
-A graduate of NC State's College of Design under Henry Kamphoefner himself, Phil has been on the faculty in some form since 1976, and now holds the rank of full Professor.
-Four and a half decades in, he is still shaping the next generation of North Carolina architects while actively running a studio that received its most recent design awards in 2025.
+He has been on the NC State faculty in some form since 1976 and now holds the rank of full Professor.
+He teaches the DPAC case study at Harvard's Graduate School of Design Executive Education Program.
+He is still running the studio that received its most recent design awards this year.

 Personal Honors